sandro/homeward/README.markdown

 Installs Blueprint css
 Replaces prototype with jrails
 Creates an application layout which includes Blueprint and jrails
+Creates config/settings.yml for application specific settings
+Creates config/initializers/constants.rb with an APP\_CONFIG constant which consists of the settings defined in config/settings.yml
-Defines `render_flashes` in application\_helper which will render a flash message when available
+Defines `render_flashes` which will render a flash message when available, utilized by the layout
 Defines `current_page` helper to be used with will\_paginate

     rake homeward
-        Run all significant tasks
-        Create application layout
-        Update Blueprint
-        Install Blueprint
-        Replace prototype with jrails
+        Update and install Blueprint, replace prototype with jrails

-    rake homeward:application_layout
-        Invokes the homeward_layout generator

     rake homeward:blueprint:install
         installs blueprint